outcomesinsights/conceptql/doc/spec.md

     - Gets executed immediately
 - Type information in "define" needs to be made available to "from"
     - Currently attempting to pass this information from define to from using an attribute tacked onto the shared db connection
-    - From may not have access to this information until #query is called
+    - Recall may not have access to this information until #query is called
     - This is bad and needs to be fixed/rethought